xavier-quadratic/poseidon-rs/README.md

 ## Acknowledgements

-This implementation was inspired by earlier rust implementations.
+This implementation is inspired by earlier rust implementations.
 We would like to thank [arnaudcube](https://github.com/arnaucube) and [neptune](https://github.com/filecoin-project/neptune)’s contributors.